umbraco/UmbracoDocs/umbraco-cloud/release-notes/2023-04-releasenotes.md

 ![ResetAuthenticatorApp](images/ResetAuthenticatorApp.gif)

-This could be very handy in situations where the member is switching to another authenticator app, starts using a new phone, or due to another reason want to reset the current entry in his authenticator app.
+This can be handy in situations where the member is switching to another authenticator app and then starts using a new phone.
+Or it could be due to another reason to reset the authenticator app.

 When the setting has been reset, the member will during his next login have to re-register an entry in his authenticator app of choice.